alterway/formations/cours/openstack/openstack-deploiement.en.md

 ### Gnocchi: time-series database

 -   Why Gnocchi?
 To solve Ceilometer scality issues
--   Initiated Ceilometer developers and integrated in the Ceilometer project team
+-   Initiated by Ceilometer developers and integrated in the Ceilometer project team
--   Back-end remplacing MongoDB for Ceilometer
+-   Back-end replacing MongoDB for Ceilometer

 ## Heat: Resources orchestration

 ### Orchestrating infrastructure with Heat

--   Amazon Cloud Formation's counterpart
+-   Amazon Cloudformation's counterpart
--   Orchestrate compute, storage, network, etc. resources
+-   Orchestrates compute, storage, network, etc. resources
 -   Has to be used with cloud-init
 -   Description of infrastructure in a template file, JSON (CFN) or YAML (HOT) format